softlayer/githubio_source/content/reference/services/SoftLayer_Virtual_Guest/getUpgradeItemPrices.md

 ---
 title: "getUpgradeItemPrices"
-description: "getUpgradeItemPrices() retrieves a list of all upgrades available to a CloudLayer Computing Instance.
-Upgradeable items... "
+description: "Retrieves a list of all upgrades available to a virtual server.
+Upgradeable items include, but are not limited to, numbe... "
 layout: "method"
 tags:
     - "method"